Decs42/nodejs-chat/README.md

 }

 ```
-## Client to server communication
+## What a client can send to the server

-- you will then be able to send a message to the chat room from the client like below:
+- you will then be able to send a message to the chat room from the client like below, where the action is send_message and the data is the message

 ```
 {